-14 U.S. Dept. of Health & Human Services, Public Health Service, Health Resources and Services Administration, Office of Organ Transplantation, the organs or tissues are retrieved.
+14 U.S. Dept. of Health & Human Services, Public Health Service, Health Resources and Services Administration, Office of Organ Transplantation, "Organ Transplantation: Issues and Recommendations: Report of the Task Force on Organ Transplantation."
+Rockville, MD., p.
+91, 1987 the organs or tissues are retrieved.
 Organs and tissues ought to be distributed on the basis of objective priority criteria, and not on the basis of accidents of geography."15